-In order to comply with Title IX of the Higher Education Amendments of 1972 and the Violence Against Women Reauthorization Act of 2013, reports of conduct involving alleged violations of 10.14 (Relationship Violence), 10.15 (Sexual Misconduct), or 10.16 (Stalking) of the Code are subject to specialized and/or additional procedures.
-These processes and procedures.
+In order to comply with Title IX of the Higher Education Amendments of 1972 (20 U.S.C. § 1681 et seq.
+Title IX) and the Violence Against Women Reauthorization Act of 2013, reports of conduct involving alleged violations of sections 10.14 (Relationship or Interpersonal Violence, including Dating Violence, Domestic Violence and Stalking) or 10.15 (Sexual Misconduct) of the Code are subject to specialized and/or additional processes and procedures.

 Statement on Retaliation